Rules Of Transformations

 -

-Example 1: What is the new function obtained on transforming the function f(x) = x2 + 5x + 3, by shifting the function by 3 units across the positive x-axis?
+Example 1: What is the new function obtained on transforming the function f(x) = x2 + 5x + 3, by shifting the function by 3 units to the left side?

 Solution:

 The given function is f(x) = x2 + 5x + 3.
-The function is to be shifted by 3 unit across the positive x-axis.
+The function is to be shifted by 3 units to the left.

-Applying the rules of transformation, any point (x, y) on this given function transforms to (x + 3, y).
-Now we substitutes x = x + 3 in the function f(x), to obtain the new transformed function f'(x).
+Applying the rules of transformation, we substitutes x = x + 3 in the function f(x), to obtain the new transformed function g(x).

 -